mathgizmo/gizmo/README.md

 ### How do I get set up? ###

-For admin part we use composer, so go to admin folder and run composer install Also change copy config/global/dbconf.php file into config/local folder and set you db credential there.
+For admin part we use composer, so go to laravel folder and run composer install Also change copy config/global/dbconf.php file into config/local folder and set you db credential there.
 Do not save real credential in global folders.
 To update your DB to current version go to laravel folder and run "php artisan migrate" Make sure that apache has access to write into laravel/bootstrap/cache and laravel/storage folders.
 Run php artisan key:generate to generate app key.
 If you get eny error on key generation, create file '.env' and put 'APP_KEY=' in it, then rerun command.
 Check .env file if key actually bin generated.Run php artisan jwt:generate to generate secret for API.